Mark Santangeli

 Under the Listing Rules, debt securities can be listed with the CSX under three categories:

-This briefing note focuses on listings under the corporate and sovereign debt category and does not cover categories (b) and (c).
+This briefing note focuses on listings under the corporate and sovereign debt category and does not cover the second and third categories set out above.
 Information and advice on listings under these categories is available upon request.

 Sovereign debt securities are defined as debt securities which are guaranteed or issued by a supranational body or which benefit from the guarantee of a government.
 Under the listing rules, both sovereign debt and corporate debt securities are defined as debt securities which by their nature are usually bought and traded by a limited number of investors who are particularly knowledgeable in investment matters.